Mobius Young Climate Leaders

 Overview

-The Mobius Young Climate Leaders for Himalayan Development (MYCL) – Nagaland project is a flagship initiative of the Mobius Foundation, implemented in collaboration with the Climate Studies Knowledge Solutions Centre, Government of Nagaland, and YouthNet, a youth-led non-profit organisation.
-Launched in April 2023, the project seeks to empower youth-led climate action while addressing deforestation and promoting sustainable livelihoods in Nagaland’s forested landscapes.
+The Mobius Young Climate Leaders for Himalayan Development (MYCL) is a flagship initiative of the Mobius Foundation, implemented with the Climate Studies Knowledge Solutions Centre, Government of Nagaland, and YouthNet.
+The project promotes youth-led climate action and environmental education across North East India.

 How We Do It